raceychan/raceychan.github.io/docs/http/endpoint.md

 # endpoint

-An `endpoint` is the most atomic ASGI component in `lihil`, registered under `Route` with `Route.{http method}`, such as `Route.get`.
-It defines how clients interact with the resource exposed by the `Route`.
+An `endpoint` is the most atomic ASGI component in `lihil` that defines how clients interact with the resource exposed by the `Route`.

 <!-- In the [ASGI callchain](./minicourse.md) the `endpoint` is typically at the end. -->

-Let's start with a function that creates a `User` in database.

 ## Quick Start:

-Expose a random function as an endpoint
+Let's start by defining a function that creates an user in the database.

 ```python title="app/users/api.py"
 from msgspec import Struct